-Our goal at Community Access Network is to provide you with the most current and relevant support through clinical services, education, and products to help your sexual health.
-We understand that sexual wellness evolves over a lifetime and to support your evolving care needs, we offer inclusive services for people of all genders, orientations, abilities, and ages in our community.
+We understand that sexual wellness evolves over a lifetime and offer inclusive services for people of all genders, orientations, abilities, and ages in our community.

-• Sexually Transmitted Infection (STI) and HIV Care including prevention (PrEP for qualifying clients), vaccination, testing, treatment, and support
+• HIV testing and care including prevention, vaccination, testing, treatment, and support

 • HIV post-exposure prophylaxis (PEP)